Carocim/carocim.github.io/_posts/2025-12-01-sisig-tofu.md

 ## Notes
 - Add calamansi for brightness or a pinch of sugar for balance.
 - Adjust the creaminess by adding more or less mayonnaise.
 I prefer to use Japanese Kewpie mayo since it's richer in texture as well as taste.
+- Drizzle with fried garlic for extra crunch and taste.